 Erected 2005 by The State Bar of Michigan and Cass County Bar Association.
 (Marker Number 30.)

 Location.
 41° 54.703′ N, 86° 0.712′ W. Marker is in Cassopolis, Michigan, in Cass County.
 Marker is at the intersection of State St. (Road M-60) and Broadway Ave.
 (Road M-62), on the right when traveling west on State St..
-Touch for map.
 Marker stands at the South side of the courthouse next to the sidewalk.
 Near the intersection of M-60 and M-62.
+Touch for map.
 Marker is at or near this postal address: 100 E. State St., Cassopolis MI 49031, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Cass County Courthouse (within shouting distance of this marker); Cassopolis Veterans Memorial (approx. 0.3 miles away); Lewis Cass (approx. 0.4 miles away); Captain Iven C. Kincheloe Memorial (approx. 2 miles away); Cass County Veterans Memorial (approx. 2.3 miles away); The Underground Railway (approx. 2.8 miles away); The Underground Railroad (approx. 4.9 miles away); Birch Lake Meeting House (approx. 6.8 miles away).
 Touch for a list and map of all markers in Cassopolis.

 Regarding Freedom Road.
 Michigan Legal Milestone recognizes significant legal cases and personalities in the state's history, and places bronze plaques at featured sites to document the historical significance.